-Many volunteers prefer to assemble afghans and distribute them in their own community, which we always encourage.
-Following are tips for assembling and joining sections.
+Many volunteers prefer to assemble blankets and distribute them in their own community, which we always encourage.
+Following are tips for assembling and joining sections into completed blankets.

 Afghan Assembly Tips & Stitches